Commando950/PascalRPC/README.md

 To change the application you are using be sure to click Shutdown RPC and then enable it again.

 # Compiling
-NOTICE: Will only correctly work and compile on 64 bit.
-I do not currently know why, but it is unlikely an issue for most users.
-This was also made with Windows in mind, so it may need some tweaking to work elsewhere.
+NOTICE: Will work correctly on Windows 32 and 64 bit as well as 64 bit Linux.
+You may need to compile it in order to get it to work on your system.

 To compile you need [Lazarus](https://www.lazarus-ide.org/) to either modify or compile this project.

-This application also requires a [64 bit .DLL](https://github.com/discord/discord-rpc) to function.
-It is included in this repository due to the fact it was released under the MIT License, so I have no fear of redistributing it.
+This application also requires a [.DLL or .SO](https://github.com/discord/discord-rpc) to function.
+These are included in this repository due to the fact it was released under the MIT License, so I have no fear of redistributing it.

 1. Open the PascalRPC.lpi project file using Lazarus.
 2. Run>Build
 3. Profit??!!

-Be sure if you redistribute this that you include the .DLL file as the program will not work without it.
+Be sure if you redistribute this that you include the .DLL or .SO file as the program will not work without it.

 # Licensing
 Read [LICENSE](../master/LICENSE) for more information.